Kris Bryant: 2015 season: NL Rookie of the Year

-With the Cubs finishing the season, 97–65, the team clinched a Wild Card spot in the MLB postseason, their first playoff berth in seven years.
-Despite Bryant not having any hits in the 2015 National League Wild Card Game, the Cubs shut out the Pittsburgh Pirates, 4–0, and advanced to the 2015 National League Division Series (NLDS) where, in Game 3, Bryant hit a two-run home run against the rival St. Louis Cardinals to help the Cubs to an 8–6 win.
-The Cubs won the series-winning three-games-to-one, but lost to the New York Mets in the 2015 National League Championship Series (NLCS) in a four-game sweep.
-Bryant was named the Baseball America Rookie of the Year for the 2015 season, making him the first in history to win the Baseball America college player, minor league player, and major league rookie of the year awards in successive seasons.
+With the Cubs finishing the season, 97–65, the team clinched a Wild Card spot in the postseason, their first playoff berth in seven years.
+Despite Bryant not having any hits in the NL Wild Card Game, the Cubs shut out the Pittsburgh Pirates, 4–0, and advanced to the NL Division Series (NLDS) where, in Game 3, Bryant hit a two-run home run against the rival Cardinals to help the Cubs to an 8–6 win.
+The Cubs won the series, winning three games to one, but lost to the New York Mets in the NL Championship Series (NLCS) in a four-game sweep.
+Bryant was named the Baseball America Rookie of the Year, making him the first in history to win the Baseball America college player, minor league player, and major league rookie of the year awards in successive seasons.
 He was voted the "Esurance MLB Awards" Best Rookie – by fans, the media, former players, team front-office personnel, and the Society for American Baseball Research (SABR).
-Bryant won the Sporting News Rookie of the Year Award for the National League, becoming the first Cub to earn it since Soto in 2008.
-Further, he was the unanimous winner from the Baseball Writers' Association of America (BBWAA) of the Jackie Robinson National League Rookie of the Year Award, becoming the 11th National League player to win by a unanimous vote and the 20th player overall.
-He was also named by his fellow players as the "Players Choice Awards" National League Outstanding Rookie.
+Bryant won the Sporting News Rookie of the Year Award for the NL, becoming the first Cub to earn it since Soto in 2008.
+Further, he was the unanimous winner from the Baseball Writers' Association of America (BBWAA) of the NL Rookie of the Year Award, becoming the 11th NL player to win by a unanimous vote.
+He was also named by his fellow players as the Players Choice Awards NL Most Outstanding Rookie.

-After the 2015 season, Bryant filed a grievance against the Cubs for delaying his call-up to the majors for the purpose of delaying his free agency, accusing the team of service time manipulation.
-About the grievance Bryant said, "For me it’s just important to continue to go out there and do what I do, so that I can help the team in any way possible in where we’re at today," Bryant added, "It's just important for me to not even worry about it right now because it takes away from so much of what we have going this year.
+After the season, Bryant filed a grievance against the Cubs for delaying his call-up to the majors for the purpose of delaying his free agency, accusing the team of service time manipulation.
+About the grievance, Bryant said, "For me it’s just important to continue to go out there and do what I do, so that I can help the team in any way possible in where we’re at today," Bryant added, "It's just important for me to not even worry about it right now because it takes away from so much of what we have going this year.
 And that was last year’s news."
-As of April 2017, the grievance had yet to reach a hearing.
-The grievance was finally heard in January 2020, with the arbitrator ruling against Bryant.
+The grievance was finally heard in January 2020, with the arbitrator ruling against Bryant, setting his free agency for after the 2021 season.